Sakura no Seibo Junior College

 Sakura no Seibo Junior College (桜の聖母短期大学, Sakura no seibo tanki daigaku) is a private junior college, located in the city of Fukushima, Japan.
 The school is affiliated with the Roman Catholic Church.

 History

 The Sakura no Seibo was established in 1955 as a women's junior college specializing in home economics.

 The school was reorganized in 2003 as part of the Ministry of Education's Distinctive University Support Program.

 It has been affiliated with the Congregation of Notre Dame of Montreal from the Netherlands since 2008.

+Organization

 The school offers qualification programs for nursery teachers, dietitians, librarians, kindergarten teaching, junior high school teaching as well as nutrition teaching.

-Organization